-Lim Sheng Hon Danny joined Alset Inc. as a director in October 2022.
-Mr. Lim has served as Senior Vice President, Business Development and as Executive Director of Alset Inc.'s subsidiary, Alset International Limited (SGX:40V), a publicly traded company on the Singapore Stock Exchange, since 2020.
-Mr. Lim has served as a member of the Board of DSS, Inc., a publicly traded company on the New York Stock Exchange since October 2023.
-Mr. Lim has served as Chief Operating Officer of HWH International Inc., a publicly traded company on the Nasdaq stock exchange since February 2024 and also serves as its Chief Strategy Officer.
+Lim Sheng Hon Danny joined the Company as an Executive Director in October 2022.
+Mr. Lim has served as the Senior Vice President, Business Development and as an Executive Director of the Company's subsidiary, Alset International Limited, an SGX listed company since 2020.
+Mr. Lim has served as a director of DSS, Inc., an NYSE listed company, since October 2023.
+Mr. Lim has served as the Chief Operating Officer and as the Chief Strategic Officer of the Company's subsidiary HWH International Inc., a Nasdaq listed company, since February 2024.
+Mr. Lim has served as a director of Value Exchange International Inc., an OTCQB listed company, since December 2023.

-Mr. Lim has over 7 years of experience in business development, merger & acquisitions, corporate restructuring and strategic planning and execution.
-Mr. Lim manages the Group's business development efforts, focusing on corporate strategic planning, merger and acquisition and capital markets activities.
-He oversees and ensures the executional efficiency of the Group and facilitates internal and external stakeholders on the implementation of the Group's strategies.
-Mr. Lim liaises with corporate partners or investment prospects for potential working/ investment collaborations, operational subsidiaries locally and overseas to augment close parent-subsidiary working relationship.
+Mr. Lim has over 8 years of experience in business development, merger & acquisitions, corporate restructuring and strategic planning and execution.
+Mr. Lim manages business development efforts for Alset International Limited, focusing on corporate strategic planning, merger and acquisition and capital markets activities.
+Mr. Lim oversees and ensures the executional efficiency of the Group and facilitates internal and external stakeholders on the implementation of the Group's strategies.
+Mr. Lim liaises with corporate partners or investment prospects for potential working/investment collaborations, and operational subsidiaries locally and overseas to augment close parent-subsidiary working relationship.
 Mr. Lim graduated from Singapore Nanyang Technological University with a Bachelor's Degree with Honors in Business, specializing in Banking and Finance.